|

 not the way it is supposed to appear in an expanding universe!

-Metaphorically speaking the challenge here is to explain how
+Metaphorically speaking, the challenge here is to explain how

 something, say a building, can look almost the same before and after

-it is ballisticly blown apart.
+it is ballistically blown apart.

-Originally the flatness problem was described as the “riddle of why
+Originally the Flatness problem was described as the “riddle of why

 the universe is neither dramatically open nor closed, but appears to